The 14th Movimentos Festival

 Movimentos Festival 2016 – Love

 The theme of the 14th Movimentos Festival at the Autostadt in Wolfsburg, „Love“ lies at the heart of the artistic discourse.
-Guests are invited to explore the different facets of "Love" in performances, workshops and concerts.
+Guests were invited to explore the different facets of "Love" in performances, workshops and concerts.
 Following the themes "Happiness" (2014) and "Peace" (2015), "Love" completes the cycle of annual themes at the Autostadt.
 A magnet for culture enthusiasts, the festival features renowned artists from all over the world performing in the Autostadt and local region from 2 April to 10 May.
-In 2016 there will be some 60 events in the categories dance, jazz, classical matinees and soirees, staged readings and drama.
+In 2016 there have been some 60 events in the categories dance, jazz, classical matinees and soirees, staged readings and drama.
 Get an impression and further information on www.movimentos.de/en.